Code Signing Troubleshooting

 - Click Certificates, Identifiers & Profiles > Identifiers

-com.example.myapp) - If not listed, click + to register a new identifier
+- Click + to register a new identifier if needed

 - Bundle ID in App Settings doesn’t match your Xcode project